icebert04/icebert04.github.io/_posts/2018-12-15-be-a-polylinguist.md

 -------------------------------------------------------------------------

 So there you go.
 So far, I have 4 languages under my belt.
 I advise you to do so and learn a new language.
 There is no such as thing as too old to learn as long as you have the desire.
 I am now thinking of a new language to acquire.
-Tell me, should it be Dothraki or High Valyrian?
+Tell me, should it be **Dothraki** or **High Valyrian**?